 R-value, in terms of insulation, refers to the thermal resistance that different insulating materials have.
 The higher the R-value of a material, the better it insulates from heat and cold.
-The R-value of insulation depends on the type of material, its thickness and its density.
+The R-value of insulation depends on the type of material, its thickness, and its density.

 In simple terms, heat moves from warmer areas to cooler areas until there is no longer a difference in the temperatures of the two areas.
 In your home, heat will move directly from a warm area into a cold area (or outdoors) through any open space, like a cracked window, the gaps in a door jamb or small holes like those in a wall outlet.

-Heat will also move through material like plywood, drywall, glass, concrete and other building materials.
+Heat will also move through material like plywood, drywall, glass, concrete, and other building materials.
 In cold weather, heat moves from inside a building toward a cooler area, usually outdoors.
 In warm weather, heat moves in the opposite direction, from outside toward a cooler interior space.

 Insulation is therefore critical to keeping heat where it belongs, and to lowering your heating and air-conditioning costs.
-While all building materials have some kind of R-value resistance to heat movement, insulation greatly increases the R-value of a wall, ceiling, floor or other building component.
+While all building materials have some kind of R-value resistance to heat movement, insulation greatly increases the R-value of a wall, ceiling, floor or other building components.

-As one example, drywall at 1/2" thickness has an R-value of 0.45 -- a fairly low value.
+As one example, drywall at 1/2" thickness has an R-value of 0.45—a fairly low value.
 Other typical wall materials have similarly low values: 1/2" exterior plywood has an R-value of 0.63, and exterior wood bevel siding has an R-value of just 0.80.
 But when you add 3-1/2" of fiberglass insulation, with an R-value of 11.0, the entire wall structure can have a thermal resistance of nearly 14—not bad, but not ideal, especially in very cold or very hot climates.

 Windows and doors are generally the biggest areas of heat loss in any building since the R-values for them tend to be much lower than the R-values of a solid wall.
-A single pane of glass has an R-value of just 0.91 -- adding a storm window will bump that value up to around 2.0.
+A single pane of glass has an R-value of just 0.91—adding a storm window will bump that value up to around 2.0.
 Triple-insulated glass with 1/2" spaces between the panes has an R-value of 3.23 (but it's not often used because it's expensive and very heavy).

 It's important to know that R-values aren't constant across many surfaces.
 In typical framed walls, the vertical studs of the wall have no insulation and can transfer heat easily in a process called "bridging."
 For that reason, many critics charge that R-value isn't a good way to measure the insulation value of an entire wall assembly.